django-security-tutorials/hands-on-web-security-slides/instructors/slides/slides.md

 ## The history of this tutorial

-* PyCon 2015 - Getting Comfy with Web Security
+* PyCon 2015 - "Delving Into the Django Admin"

-* A random email
+* A random email - "Getting Comfy with Web Security"

-* A chance meetup last year
+* A chance meetup

-* A tutorial proposal for DjangoCon 2018
+* A tutorial proposal for DjangoCon 2018, and PyCon 2019, and DjangoCon 2019

-* Many, many updates
+* Many, many updates (Django 1.4 -> Django 2.1/2!)

 Note:

 - I was giving a Django admin tutorial at PyCon 2015 and Asheesh emailed me asking if I would be interested in TA-ing for his tutorial (which was the next day).
 I didn't have anything else going on and thought it would be cool, so said sure!
-- Met him earlier this year, talked about how I loved the tutorial but it was out-of-date
+- Met him at an event, talked about how I loved the tutorial but it was out-of-date
-- He suggested I update it, I proposed that; proposal accepted
+- He suggested I update it
-- Upgrading from Django 1.4 to 2.1 took a lot; two of the vulnerabilities are a lot trickier to make happen!
+- Upgrading from Django 1.4 to 2.2 took a lot; two of the vulnerabilities are a lot trickier to make happen!

 ---